 - Ale yeast: Maybe the most popular option for making a cider results it in being a little less dry.

-Some Fermentation Directions
+Homemade Hard Cider Fermentation Directions

 Before fermenting, you must adequately sanitize your fermenter and anything that touches your must.
 A simple and easy way to do this is to have a proper recipient; it could be a bucket filled with your best sanitizer.
 Just apply a bit of the product into your fermenting container.
 Swish it all around where your mix will be, and coat all its surfaces a few times as well.